Clang is a C/C++ compiler that generates LLVM IR and utilitizes LLVM

 target.
 Targets call

-setOperationAction(Opcode, MVT, LegalizeAction)
+setOperationAction(Opcode, MVT, LegalizeAction) to inform

 the legalizer where a (Opcode, MVT) combination is legal or requires a